Car with manual transmission

 • A clutch disc: allows the torque to be transmitted from the engine to the manual transmission system.
 This disc works when the clutch pedal is pressed.

-• Clutch pedal: is a manual transmission part that is operated hydraulically. it controls the clutch disc when pressed by foot.
+• The clutch pedal: is a manual transmission part that is operated hydraulically. it controls the clutch disc when pressed by hand.

 • Synchronizers: synchronizers allow the engagement between the collar and the gear.
-It makes the speed to be synchronized.
+It makes the speed synchronized.
 The speed could end up being different but it prevents that from happening.

 • Flywheel: The flywheel is one of the major parts in manual transmission that sends torque from the engine to the clutch disc.